juan-gutierrez-nxp/meta-avs-demos/README.md

 AVS_SDK on runtime.
 All the packages dependencies will be already there, so only fetching the AVS_SDK source code and building it is required.

+#### Install WiFi support

+Te WiFi support is optional and requires to get from NXP an additional meta-avs-demos-wifi layer.
+Contact NXP to get this layer to be able to support WiFi on your image

+The image will prompt:

+    Do you want to include WiFi support on this image(Y/N)?

+Select **YES** if you already have the complementary meta-avs-demos-wifi layer

 #### Finish avs-image configuration